iRobotEducation/create3_docs/docs/api/docking.md

 ## Docking sensor data

-The Create3 robot exposes several docking-related information through its ROS 2 publications.
+The Create® 3 robot exposes several docking-related information through its ROS 2 publications.
 These should allow users to write their own algorithms taking into account the presence of the dock in the environment and even to write their own docking and undocking procedures.

 #### IR opcodes

-The Create3 docking station transmit several IR signals.
+The Create® 3 docking station transmit several IR signals.
-The Create3 robot is equipped with two different sensors that are capable of detecting them.
+The Create® 3 robot is equipped with two different sensors that are capable of detecting them.

 ![Docking signals](data/create3_dock_codes.png)